-The south of Madagascar is in contrast to the humid eastern rain forests that I have spent most of my time working in.
-It is hot and dry and without the vast expanses of rice cultivation so familiar elsewhere.
-Though arid, the South supports remarkable levels of endemic plants and animals, more so in fact than any other part of the island.
-It is with regret then that I only have had one opportunity to visit.
-For two weeks I worked with a herpetological research team in Isalo National Park, helping to learn about the movement patterns of the rainbow burrowing frog Scaphiophryne gottlebei, and below are a few photos of the herps encountered through this brief work, along with a few from a visit to Zombitse.
+The south of Madagascar is hot and dry and without the vast expanses of rice cultivation so familiar elsewhere on the island.
+Though arid, the South supports remarkable levels of endemic plants and animals, more so than any other part of the island.
+It is with regret then I only have had one opportunity to visit.
+For two weeks I worked with a research team in Isalo National Park, helping to learn about the movement patterns of the rainbow burrowing frog Scaphiophryne gottlebei.
+Below are photos of the herps encountered through this work, along with a few from a visit to Zombitse.